namdo1225/namdo1225.github.io/aboutme.md

 ## My Experience

-For my software development job at the Thaddeus Resource Center, I am also assigned to do app development, in which I am developing the organization's primary app in JavaScript and React Native.
+For my software development job at the Thaddeus Resource Center, I am developing the organization's primary app in JavaScript and React Native.
 I have created reusable components for the app's resource section that improve the reusability of the application overall while minimizing the amount of code.
 Currently, I am developing the journal section of the app, in which users can type in journal entries and record their daily mood.
 I am also assigned to continually improve Thaddeus' main website using Webflow, which is a website designer that allows you to easily create beautiful websites.

 Through my IT job, I have maintained an inventory of more than 300 university devices (desktops, laptops, etc.).
 I am primarily tasked with setting up these devices (installing OSes and so forth) so that they meet the university's and college's standards.
 Last but not least, like many others in IT, I have resolved many tickets from users on ServiceNow, by email, or through walk-in support.